-Portugal’s popularity has certainly increased since the 2016’s European Football Championship and the 2017’s Eurovision final.
-If we gave new worlds to the world in the 15th century, by reaching places like India and Brasil, the world is certainly discovering us now, six centuries later.
+Portugal’s popularity among Europeans and oversea countries has increased in recent years.
+If we gave new worlds to the world in the 15th century by reaching places like India and Brazil, it seems that the world is now discovering us six centuries later.
+I’d say that 2016’s European Football Championship and the 2017’s Eurovision edition contributed a great deal to that boom in foreign interest.
 People from around the world have been visiting us, enjoying the weather and our friendly culture, while also falling in love with our food and wines.

 Weather, food, and wine apart, here are three psychological traits that most Portuguese seem to share and which seem to make people want to come back.